Russia's Sechin says Taiwan will return to China 'on schedule' | Headlines

 - Russian Federation

-One of Russian President Vladimir Putin's closest allies, oil chief Igor Sechin, on Thursday heaped praise on China's leadership, quipping that Taiwan would return to its "native harbour" on time.
+One of Russian President Vladimir Putin's closest allies, oil chief Igor Sechin, on Thursday heaped praise on China's leaders, saying that Taiwan would return to its "native harbour" on time.
+The deepening "no limits" partnership between the rising superpower of China and the natural resources titan of Russia is one of the most intriguing geopolitical developments of recent years - and one the West is watching with anxiety.

-Sechin, the head of Russia's largest oil producer Rosneft , also said that Saudi Arabia's position on the global oil market was "reasonable" and based on analysis of oil supply and demand.
-Russia has moved to forge closer ties with Asia, especially energy-hungry China, to offset Western sanctions on Moscow over Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)